 In last article I wrote a lot about the edge of a base and what it represents.
-Do not let yourself get fooled by a similar title tho, as today I would like to take a slightly different approach.
+Do not let yourself be fooled by a similar title, as today we’re talking a completely different topic.
 I introduce to you the ‘Edge highlight technique’.
-Something that I myself am addicted to since Games Workshop lured me in with their EDGE paints series.
-Before that I struggled to keep my colours juicy and interresting enough.
-Kept to dark, murky colour schemes and avoided any type of lining, including edges.
-That translated into being a bit dissapointed with my own work – so a not very healthy relationship with paints and miniatures.
-It all changed once I got my hands on GW’s EDGE paints and that was just the first step which made me realize how important strong edges, combined with proper Lining, are.
+Something that I used to avoid, but at some point got lured by Games Workshop to try out.
+Before that I struggled to keep colors juicy and interesting, preferred dark, murky color schemes and avoided any type of lining, including edges.
+I was a bit disappointed with my own work as a result – so a not very healthy relationship with paints and miniatures.
+It all changed once I got my hands on GW’s Edge paints, which was the first step to realize how important strong edges, combined with proper lining, are.

-Edge highlighting is a technique of applying paint to the natural edges of a surface, providing strong contrast and exposing the mentioned surface.
-I find ‘Edging’, combined with Lining, to be a great way to make a colour pop and literally change how an eye can perceive it.
+Edge highlights is a technique of applying paint to the natural edges of a surface, resulting in strong contrast and nice surface outlining.
+I find edge highlighting, combined with lining, to be a great way to make a color pop and literally change how an eye can perceive it.
 It works especially well with multi-layered surfaces of detailed miniatures but should work for you regardless of what miniatures you paint.
-Here’s an example of edge highlights being one of key factors to improve a paint job:
+Here’s an example of edge highlights in action – two sets of miniatures painted the same, except one set was then edge highlighted (with barely few extras):

-I’m not a guy that looks at miniatures through magnifier glass.
-Mostly I paint projects related to gaming and this kind of miniatures should be able to catch an eye while being used.
-I like my miniatures to pop, to be sharp and ‘edgy’.
-To have personality and coherent colour scheme.
+I’m not a guy that looks at miniatures through magnifying glass.
+Being a commission painter I paint projects related to gaming and this kind of miniatures should be able to catch an eye while being used on the gaming board.
+I like my miniatures to pop, to be sharp and ‘edgy’, to have personality and coherent color scheme.
 For me edge highlights provide all that and more.

 First of all, like with most painting methods, I avoid overloading my brush with too much paint.
 This is very important as too much paint would run down and ruin a crisp, sharp edge.
 Other than that I try to:

-Now you know how I approach edge highlighting and with this I would like to close third Painting Philosophy article.
+Now you know how I approach edge highlighting and with that I would like to close third the Painting Philosophy article.
 Please take note that what works for me, might not necessarily work for you – still there are many ways to accomplish certain things – mine is just one of them.
-I encourage you to leave some feedback.
+I encourage you to try and experiment with this technique.
 As usual I put a lot of effort into preparing this article, but if it helps at least one painter out there – I consider it a time well spent.

 Sure it is useful, as many of your guides!
 I like the comparison of USA lvl 3 and 4 and dummy-proof tips.
 When I finally get down to my painting I surely will use edging.